rodrigocfd/winsafe/README.md

 #[derive(Clone)]
 pub struct MyWindow {
-    wnd:       gui::CustomMain, // responsible for managing the window
+    wnd:       gui::WindowMain, // responsible for managing the window
     btn_hello: gui::Button,     // a button
 }

 impl MyWindow {
     pub fn new() -> MyWindow {
-        let wnd = gui::CustomMain::new( // instantiate the window manager
+        let wnd = gui::WindowMain::new( // instantiate the window manager
-            gui::CustomMainOpts {
+            gui::WindowMainOpts {
                 title: "My window title".to_owned(),
                 size: SIZE::new(300, 150),
                 ..Default::default() // leave all other options as default